sherspot/rpi_sprinkler/README.md

 cp run.crontab.sample run.crontab
 ```

 Open `config` with your favorite text editor (nano, vim, emacs, etc..) and fill in your information to the right of each equal sign.
-This is where you will paste the API key you obtained from Weather Underground above.
+This is where you will paste the API key you obtained from DarkSKY above.

 ## Testing